-The initial contact form will be completed by your university field supervisor and sent to you after s/he has made initial contact during EDAD 5156.
-The form indicates that your university field supervisor has completed his/her updated training.
-You will review the form, sign, and it will then be automatically sent to your campus Site Supervisor/Mentor for him/her to sign and indicate when he/she has completed the online training.
+The initial contact form will be completed by your University Field Supervisor and sent to you after s/he has made initial contact during EDAD 5156.
+The form will indicate that your Field Supervisor has completed his/her updated training.
+You will review the form, sign, and it will then be forwarded to your campus Site Supervisor for him/her to sign and indicate when he/she completed the online training.
 Once the form has been complete, all three parties will receive an email with the signed and completed form.
 The form with all 3 signatures must be uploaded in Blackboard by the end of the third week of the semester.
 This paperwork will be placed in your TEA certification folder.